-Our Annual Report on Form 10-K for the year ended December 31, 2012 is available without charge by accessing the "Investor" section of our website at www.charter.com.
-You also may obtain a paper copy of the Form 10-K, without exhibits, at no charge by writing to the Company at 400 Atlantic Street, 10th Floor, Stamford, CT 06901, Attention: Investor Relations.
+Our Annual Report on Form 10-K for the year ended December 31, 2013 is available without charge by accessing the "Investor" section of our website at www.charter.com.
+You also may obtain a paper copy of the Form 10-K, without exhibits, at no charge by writing to the Company at 400 Atlantic Street, Stamford, CT 06901, Attention: Investor Relations.

-In addition, certain financial and other related information, which is required to be furnished to our stockholders, is provided to stockholders concurrently with this Proxy Statement in our 2012 Annual Report.
-The SEC has enacted a rule that allows the Company to deliver only one copy of our Proxy Statement and 2012 Annual Report to multiple security holders sharing an address if they so consent.
+In addition, certain financial and other related information, which is required to be furnished to our stockholders, is provided to stockholders concurrently with this Proxy Statement in our 2013 Annual Report.
+The SEC has enacted a rule that allows the Company to deliver only one copy of our Proxy Statement and 2013 Annual Report to multiple security holders sharing an address if they so consent.
 This is known as "householding."
 The Householding Election, which appears on your proxy card, provides you with a means for you to notify us whether you consent to participate in householding.
-By marking "Yes" in the block provided, you will consent to participate in householding and by marking "no" you will withhold your consent to participate.
-If you do nothing, you will be deemed to have given your consent to participate in householding.
+By marking "Yes" in the block provided, you will consent to participate in householding.
+Your consent to householding will be deemed to have given your consent to participate in householding.
 Your consent to householding will be perpetual unless you withhold or revoke it.
 You may revoke your consent at any time by contacting Broadridge Financial Solutions ("Broadridge"), either by writing to Broadridge, Householding Department, 51 Mercedes Way, Edgewood, New York 11717, or by calling (800) 542-1061.
-We will remove you from the householding program within 30 days of receipt of your response, following which you will receive an individual copy of our disclosure statement.
-Even if your household receives only one Annual Report and one Proxy Statement, a separate proxy card will be provided for each stockholder.
+We will remove you from the household receives only one Annual Report and one Proxy Statement, a separate proxy card will be provided for each stockholder.
 If you vote using the proxy card, please sign and return it in the enclosed postage-paid envelope.
 If you vote by Internet, there is no need to mail the proxy card.

-0000165730_1 R1.0.0.51160
+0000198578 1 R1.0.0.51160

-CHARTER COMMUNICATIONS, INC. 400 ATLANTIC STREET, 10TH FLOOR STAMFORD, CT 06901
+CHARTER COMMUNICATIONS, INC. 400 ATLANTIC STREET STAMFORD, CT 06901